Top 10 Harvest Alternatives (Paid & Free) Review for 2026

 Additional features include: Client Portal, Sales CRM, Revenue Recognition, Automations, Permission Builder

-Productive’s integrations include Slack, Google Calendar, and Outlook for scheduling and updates; Xero and QuickBooks for accounting; BambooHR, Breathe, and Personio for HRM; Jira and Memtime for time tracking; and more.
+Productive’s integrations include Slack, Google Calendar, and Outlook for scheduling and updates, Xero and QuickBooks Online for accounting, BambooHR, Breathe, and Personio for HRM, Jira and Memtime for tracking time, and more.

-The cool thing is that Productive integrates directly with most of these tools, so you can ditch the manual exports/imports.
+Productive integrates directly with most of these tools, so you can reduce manual exports and imports.

 Pricing